marviano/marviano/README.md

 - 👋 Hi, I’m @marviano
 - 👀 I’m interested in Flutter, and Firebase
-- 🌱 I’m currently learning Flutter, and Firebase
-- 💞️ I’m looking to collaborate on R
-- 📫 How to reach me : Axonide#2603 or directly let me know on Github
+- 📫 How to reach me, Discord: axonide or marviano.austin@gmail.com

 <!---
 marviano/marviano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.